'It Came From Something Awful' Links 4Chan And Today's Political Discourse

 In his original Medium essay, Beran wrote about how he was an inch away from ending up like the trolls he writes about, of what this nihilistic mindset offered him as he was broke, underemployed and aimless.
 There's less of a focus on himself in the book.
 Instead he opts for an empathetic distance, like a guy explaining how his crew from high school lost touch over the years — oh, I moved away for school, and then Jerry got really into basketball, and Ryan just kept getting angry for no reason.
 Except replace "basketball" with "hating Black people and women" and "angry" with "really angry."
 It's a disappointing omission.
 It might've helped illuminate his underlying point: Economic inequality has made us all feel impotent and searching for an identity, so we glom onto a reality imposed on us via screens.
 For some that means you're emotionally invested in how well a movie from the Disney corporation is doing at the box office.
 For others that means pretending to be mad about gender representation in video games for the lulz until you start being actually mad.

 But avoiding that personal touch helps him avoid the trap of making false equivalences between chosen identities.
-Nobody gets murdered at ComiCon, whereas they do at rallies set up and attended by internet trolls.
+Nobody gets murdered at ComiCon, whereas they do at rallies set up and attended by Internet trolls.
 The political actions of online goons have a much more powerful impact on the actual lives of brown people in the United States than people who happen to really like My Little Pony.
 The sections on Tumblr and teens searching for their sexual identity coinciding with the wider campus culture wars that get a lot of disproportionate attention comes off as less blamey and directly causal than other 4chan explainers like Andrea Nagle's Kill All Normies.

 And yet, Beran makes a convincing argument that we're all caught up in simulations of political change rather than actually affecting it.
 Ironically, the idea is best explained in the book through a retelling of an episode of Star Trek: The Next Generation where the gang is stuck in a holodeck simulation of Sherlock Holmes and "Dr. Moriarty" tricks them by "simulating an exit back into reality on the holodeck."
 Inception.
 The Matrix.
 Flight Club.
-All internet beloved dorm-room poster movies that get at the similar idea: What if we're not actually doing anything, and the few in power are reaping rewards?
+All Internet beloved dorm-room poster movies that get at the similar idea: What if we're not actually doing anything, and the few in power are reaping rewards?
 In a passage describing how the trolls on 4chan's "politically incorrect" /pol/ board seemed to accidentally create the Frankenstein monster known as the QAnon conspiracy, Beran writes:

 "Soon, even /pol/ users believed the fiction, even though they were the ones making it up!
 Except 'belief' wasn't really the correct term anymore.
 There was no word for this new sort of naivete, in which the distinction between reality and fiction, trolling and trolled, identity and anon erased itself as people made a sport out of their politics and the discontents it bred."

 The title of the book is a bit of a misnomer — more time is spent on 4chan and its even more terrible offspring 8chan than the original Something Awful forums.
-But it makes sense if you consider Something Awful a stand in for pop culture consumption at large.
-If Beran's to be believed, all the world's an internet forum.
-The mods aren't asleep, they're just out at the movies.
-Leaving the goons free to do their work.
+But it makes sense if you consider Something Awful a stand-in for pop culture consumption at large.
+If Beran's to be believed, all the world's an Internet forum.
+The mods aren't asleep, they're just out at the movies, leaving the goons free to do their work.